SpotlightKid/pynsmclient/README.md

 Please see `example.py` for a minimal and working example.

-Additional methods you can subclass are:
+Additional methods your subclass can provide are:

     def quit(self):
         """Called before program exits."